 To make things clear, let's define the difference between identification and authentication.
 We will use the example of an NFC tag being attached to, say, a handbag.

 Identification is the ability of the tag to identify that particular model of handbag.
 It might provide information about the supply chain, the store that sold it, perhaps even the previous owners.
 It might provide specific information on that exact handbag.
 However, there's no guarantee that the tag, and therefore the handbag is actually genuine or the handbag the user thinks it is.

 Authentication tags take that extra step.
 They allow the user to not only identify the handbag but also provide a very high level of security that the tag (and therefore the bag that the tag is attached to) is in fact the item it claims to be.

-However, authentication isn't just about preventing counterfeit products, it can also be used for access control, user authentication, ticketing, gaming, document authenticity and much more.
+However, authentication isn't just about preventing counterfeit products, it can also be used for access control, user authentication, connecting to an NFT and the metaverse, ticketing, gaming, document authenticity and much more.

 In a nutshell, they prevent cloning by generating a new unique code on each scan which can be verified by a third party server.

 While a standard NFC tag can be used to identify a product or item, there's nothing (generally) to prevent it from being duplicated into hundreds of counterfeit products.
 An authentication tag cannot be copied so each product has a substantially increased level of counterfeit protection.

 Using authentication in NFC tags isn't exactly new.
 It's been used for ticketing and access control for years.
 So what's different ?
 The difference is the way that the data is presented and how that will be used.